Introduction to LLEAP - Laerdal Learning Application

 Standardized scenarios from SimStore offer expert authored validated content that help to boost your productivity, while ensuring consistent educational experiences for your learners.

-SimManager is a suite of online tools that enables you to fully maximize the information gathered from your simulation education program.
+A suite of online tools that allows you to fully optimise your entire simulation center operation

 Normal & Difficult Airway